emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 ## How to Use

-Left-click a node to change its faction ownership.
-Right-click a node to see the path the mob on that node will take and which node it's targeting.
+- Left-click a node to change its faction ownership.
+- Right-click a node to see the path the mob on that node will take and which node it's targeting.
+- Ctrl + right-click a node to mark the node as occupied.
+Useful for accounting for obstructed paths.

 ## Disclaimer